Community Women's Orchestra: Women's music

-Dana Sadava was selected as CWO's new Musical Director for the 30th anniversary season.

-Dana Sadava served as Assistant Conductor during the 2007-2008 season.
-Ms. Sadava’s recent engagements include Wexford Festival Opera, the Boulder Chamber Orchestra, Pensacola Opera, Indianapolis Opera, the new music ensemble Zero Blue, and Banff Opera as Theatre, where she was a faculty member of the opera training program.
+Dana Sadava was selected as CWO's new musical director for the 30th anniversary season.
+Sadava served as assistant conductor during the 2007–2008 season.
+Her recent engagements include Wexford Festival Opera, the Boulder Chamber Orchestra, Pensacola Opera, Indianapolis Opera, the new music ensemble Zero Blue, and Banff Opera as Theatre, where she was a faculty member of the opera training program.
 She has been featured in master classes with Marin Alsop, Michael Tilson Thomas, and Gustav Meier.
-Ms. Sadava has a Bachelor of Science degree from the California Institute of Technology.
+Sadava has a Bachelor of Science degree from the California Institute of Technology.
 She subsequently studied conducting with Michael Morgan and Alasdair Neale at the San Francisco Conservatory of Music, and with Kenneth Kiesler at the University of Michigan.

 Recordings

 The CWO appears on several recordings with the SFGMC, and in 2010 released its first self-produced CD, featuring commissioned works in honor of the orchestra's 25th anniversary.